 2. Determine how you’ll use your vacation home

-A majority of buyers wants to enjoy their holiday home themselves, at most occasionally renting it out, all whether not only to relatives and close acquaintances.
-Others want to rent it out for months or even, considering their property purely as an investment, on long term.
+A majority of the people buying a house, want to enjoy their holiday home themselves, at most occasionally renting it out, all whether not only to relatives and close acquaintances.
+Others want to rent it out for months or even, considering their property purely as an investment, in the long term.

 You will also want to make sure that you have some locked storage space where you can keep personal belongings while your house or apartment is rented by other people.

 Equally important, is the amount of time you think you will spend in your holiday home.
-Many buyers intend to come in summertime and for one or two periods off high season.
-As they start to enjoy the great environment of the Costa Blanca, the superb microclimate and the low cost of life, people tend to come more often and spend longer periods in their holiday house or apartment.
+While buying a house, many buyers intend to come in the summertime and for one or two periods off high season.
+As they start to enjoy the great environment of the Costa Blanca, the superb microclimate and the low cost of living, people tend to come more often and spend longer periods in their holiday house or apartment.
 Some even spend the entire winter in Spain or move completely over.
 If it fits within your budget, it may be wise to anticipate this and not aim too low when selecting a property.